Merge pull request #707 from Kukks/user-email-sync

 The self-hosted solution allows you not only to attach an unlimited number of stores and use the Lightning Network but also become the payment processor for others.

-Thanks to the apps built on top of it, you can use BTCPay to receive donations or have an in-store POS system.
+Thanks to the apps built on top of it, you can use BTCPay to receive donations, start a crowdfunding campaign or have an in-store Point of Sale.

 While the documentation advises to use docker-compose, you may want to build BTCPay yourself.

-First install .NET Core SDK v2.1.6 as specified by Microsoft website.
+First install .NET Core SDK v2.1.9 as specified by Microsoft website.

 run scripts to run BTCPayServer, this example shows how to print the available command line arguments of BTCPayServer.